open/close all folders

 - Stockholm Syndrome: The end result of him being fed the Master's blood and spending two years under his care.

 - Took a Level in Jerkass: Arguably a milder example than the show, but over the course of the second book, he grows to resent Eph for trying to kill Kelly — who had been turned — and eventually ends up under the Master's tutelage, killing animals and being groomed to become his new host.

-- Wise Beyond Their Years: While still somewhat naïve, Zack is shown to be rather resourceful for his age, teaching his father how to upload footage to prove the existence of vampires.
+- Wise Beyond Their Years: While still somewhat naïve, Zack is shown to be rather resourceful for his age, for instance, teaching his father how to upload footage to prove the existence of vampires.

 The Vampire Hunters

 Prof. Abraham SetrakianA Romanian Jew who escaped the Treblinka extermination camp during the Second World War, Professor Setrakian has been a dedicated (and perhaps fanatic) vampire hunter for over six decades.